machengcheng2016/Subspace-Prompt-Learning/README.md

 We propose `Subspace Prompt Tuning (SubPT)` to mitigate the overfitting issue in the well-known prompt tuning method [CoOp](https://github.com/KaiyangZhou/CoOp), and further propose `Novel Feature Learner (NFL)` to enhance the generalization ability onto novel categories beyond the training set.

 ## Preparation
 This code is based on the toolbox [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch), and we add the [model_subspace_backward_and_update](https://github.com/machengcheng2016/Subspace-Prompt-Learning/blob/main/Dassl.pytorch/dassl/engine/trainer.py#L311) function into `Dassl.pytorch/dassl/engine/trainer.py` to support subspace prompt tuning.

-Before you go, please make installation as follows.
+Before you go, please go to `Dassl.pytorch` and make installation as follows.
 ```
 # Create a conda environment
 conda create -n subpt python=3.7